ezchx/reinforcement_learning/README.md

 <img src="https://github.com/ezchx/reinforcement_learning/blob/master/cartpole.gif">

 (2) [Cartpole](https://github.com/ezchx/reinforcement_learning/blob/master/cartpole_simple_dqn.ipynb)
-- Based on (1) above with infinite states - i.e. Q-table is a neural network
+- Based on (1) above with a neural network for the Q-table
-- Simulations are saved in a memory object, randomly sampled as a batch, and used to train the neural network
+- Simulations are saved in a memory object, randomly sampled as a batch, and used to train the model
 - Epsilon decays every episode to reduce variability as the network trains
 - Achieves a reward of 200 at 120 episodes